11 of the Best Free SEO Tools

 Top uses for Answer The Public

-- Update current content to include relevant search phrases
+• Update your current website content to include relevant search phrases

 6. SEMrush Sensor

-To track how well your SEO is working, you should be keeping an eye on the SERPs to see where your website is appearing and whether its position is improving, worsening, or staying much the same.
+To track how well your SEO is working, you should be keeping an eye on the Search Engine Results Pages (SERPs) to see where your website is appearing and whether its position is improving, worsening, or staying much the same.
 If you’re already doing this, you might notice that sometimes your position jumps all over the place.
 This can be completely normal, but can be frustrating if you don’t know why.
-SEMrush Sensor helps by reporting on Google’s daily volatility, so you can check whether there have been any significant changes to rankings within your industry.
+SEMrush Sensor helps by reporting on Google’s daily volatility – a measure of how much the SERPs are moving about – so you can check whether there have been any significant changes to rankings within your industry.

 Top uses for SEMrush Sensor

-- Filter Google volatility by industry to identify how your site may have been affected nu changes
+• Filter Google volatility by industry to identify how your site may have been affected by changes

 7. Screaming Frog SEO Spider